 Introduction

-Betting definition can be defined as the act of wagering money or something of value on an event with an uncertain outcome, with the primary intent of winning additional money or material goods.
+Betting can be defined as the act of wagering money or something of value on an event with an uncertain outcome, with the primary intent of winning additional money or material goods.
 This can take many forms, including sports betting, casino games, and lotteries.
 Betting has become more accessible in recent years, with the rise of online betting platforms and the legalization of sports betting in certain states.

 Many young people are drawn to betting for the potential financial benefits, with the chance to win large sums of money in a short amount of time.
 However, there are also significant risks associated with betting, including the potential for addiction, financial losses, and negative impacts on mental health.
 According to a study by the National Council on Problem Gambling, young adults between the ages of 18 and 24 are at a higher risk for developing gambling problems than any other age group.